-How To Get Paid On Poshmark – Step By Step
+How Poshmark Pays You – Step By Step

 - You package the item and take it to the post office

-- Buyer accepts item or 72 hours pass from time of delivery (if a return is not requested)
+- The buyer accepts item or 72 hours pass from the time of delivery (if a return is not requested)

-- Funds are released to your Poshmark account
+- After rating (or the 72-hour rating timeout) your funds are released to your Poshmark account

 - You choose to have the funds transferred to bank account or sent by check via mail

 How to View Your Pending Balance on Poshmark

 Now, when you get “paid” on Poshmark, they’re not sending you a check.
 In fact, they’re not even automatically adding it to your checking account.

 Instead, they add it to your balance on the app.